andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 - **Integration no longer works after the January 2025 API pricing updates**
   1. Refer to the '**Integration is broken**' troubleshooting steps above.

-- **Integration shows errors even after successfully authorizing with the Tesla developer app**
+- **Integration shows `a condition has not been met to process the request`**
-  1. The error log should usually help communicate if a specific piece in the integration is missing.
+  1. Confirm that you've run all the steps from both the '**Hosting a Public/Private Key Pair**' and '**Register your application as a Fleet API partner**' sections above.